Boris2209/Boris2209/README.md

 About me:

-- 🖥 Programming in C#
+- 🖥 Programming in Java
-- ⚙️ I work with ASP.NET
+- ⚙️ I work with Spring
 - 👨‍🎓 I study in a magistracy in the first year "Software Engineering"
 - 🏫 I study at MIREA
 - 📖 Now reading: Spring in Action, 6th Edition